cvxgrp/cvx_ccv_slides/README.md

-# Convex-Concave Slides and Code
+# Convex-Concave Lecture Slides and Code

 This repository contains the [EE 364a](https://web.stanford.edu/class/ee364a/) slides on the convex-concave procedure, together with example code.